 Related: 8 Awesome Health Benefits of Tea

-- It improves mood, memory and concentration.
+2. Matcha improves mood, memory, and concentration.

 L-Theanine also produces the neurotransmitters dopamine and serotonin, which help to improve mood.
-This amino acid has also been found to improve memory and attention, even for subjects who suffer from mild cognitive impairment, which involves issues with memory, language, thinking and judgment that exceed signs of typical aging.
+This amino acid has also been found to improve memory and attention, even for subjects who suffer from mild cognitive impairment, which involves issues with memory, language, thinking, and judgment that exceed signs of typical aging.
 Furthermore, L-Theanine changes the way caffeine affects the body.
 As opposed to coffee, which often gives you a surge of alertness that comes and goes quickly, matcha provides you with the concentration for a longer period of time with a much milder buzz.

-- It improves cholesterol.
+3. Matcha improves cholesterol.

 Various studies, including a 2011 study published in the American Journal of Clinical Nutrition, have discovered that regular matcha consumption can lower levels of LDL (bad) cholesterol while increasing levels of HDL (good) cholesterol (helpful in warding off heart disease).
 In this study, it was discovered that consuming green tea beverages or extracts decreased serum total cholesterol and LDL cholesterol concentrations.

-- It fights cancer.
+4. Matcha fights cancer.

 Free radicals can wreak havoc on the immune system, leading to such diagnoses as cancer.
 One of the most efficient preventative measures to keep your system strong is incorporating more antioxidants.
 Matcha is extremely high in the antioxidants known as catechins, most notably EGCG (epigallocatechin gallate), which is thought to be a dominant anti-carcinogen.
 A 2003 study conducted at the University of Colorado even found that consuming just one cup of this tea provides a whopping 137 times the amount of EGCG than regular green tea.

-- It aids in weight loss.
+5. Matcha aids in weight loss.

 Green tea is a common ingredient in weight loss products for its ability to raise metabolism.
 However, a much more holistic approach is to drink tea alongside a well-balanced diet for optimum health.
-Many studies have found the effects the catechins in green tea can have on slimming down, including a 1999 study published in the American Journal of Clinical Nutrition that discovered these powerful antioxidants can increase thermogenesis, which is the body’s rate of burning calories, from eight to 10 percent to 35 to 43 percent of energy used per day.
+Many studies have found the effects the catechins in green tea can have on slimming down, including a 1999 study published in the American Journal of Clinical Nutrition that discovered these powerful antioxidants can increase thermogenesis, which is the body’s rate of burning calories, from eight to 10 percent to 35 to 43 percent of the energy used per day.
 Matcha can contain more than 100 times the EGCG than regular brewed green tea.

-How To Incorporate It Into Your Diet
+How To Incorporate Matcha Into Your Diet

 One of the best things about matcha green tea is that it’s not one-dimensional, serving simply as a beverage.
 Because it is in a powdered form, there are various ways you can consume it, helping you to get creative and inspired regularly.
 So, along with mixing it with water as a beverage, try and also think outside the cup!
 Here are some thoughts to consider: